jandelgado/rabtap/README.md

 the console as well as in the written files (see [below](#format-specification-for-tap-and-sub-command) for details).

+The `--filter EXPR` allows filtering of messages using an expression language.
+See [Filtering](#filtering-output) for details and examples.

 Use the `--limit=NUM` option to limit the number of received messages.
-If specified, rabtap will terminate, after `NUM` messages were successfully read.
+If specified, rabtap will terminate, after `NUM` messages were read and passed the filter (if set).

 When `--idle-timeout=DURATION` is set, the subscribe command will terminate when no new messages were received in the given time period.
 Look for the description of the `--delay` option for the format of the `DURATION` parameter.

-The `--filter EXPR` allows flexible filtering of messages using an expression language.
-See [Filtering](#filtering-output) for details and examples.

 Examples for binding keys used in `tap` command: